• Skip to primary navigation

 corned beef patties frying in a skillet

-10. Place cooked fritters on a serving plate and serve immediately on their own, with the optional honey mustard sauce, a dollop of sour cream and/or with cream style horseradish.
+9. Serve with the honey mustard sauce, a dollop of sour cream and/or with cream style horseradish.

 overhead of corned meat fritters on plate next to honey mustard sauce